 Curve Customer Protection isn’t a product warranty or a service warranty.
 Curve doesn’t provide any guarantees.
 Please note that you retain all of your statutory rights even if you raise a claim under Curve Customer Protection.

 So, when can I claim?

-In case you have an unrecognised or unauthorised transaction on your Curve card, get in touch with Curve at email@example.com as soon as you notice the transaction.
+In case you have an unrecognised or unauthorised transaction on your Curve Card, get in touch via this page as soon as you notice the transaction.
 Curve will then process refunds for any unauthorised transactions within one working day.

 Decisions on any claims made under our Curve Customer Protection policy are refunded at Curve's discretion.
-When you submit a claim to Curve, we have the right to choose to refund you immediately or to process the refund once the outcome for your chargeback has been confirmed as successful, which can take up to 45 days.
+When you submit a claim to Curve, we have the right to choose to refund you immediately or to process the refund once the outcome for your chargeback has been confirmed as successful.

 the quality or workmanship of the product isn’t as described.